haodeng/springboot-tips/live-load/README.md

     curl http://localhost:8080/test
     It should return hao deng

-Change the controller, re curl, changes should also be reloaded.
+Change the controller and recompile, re curl, changes should also be reloaded.